-Upon the effective date of the A&R Commercialization Agreement, the \$20.0 million additional upfront payment received and estimated revenue for the development, safety, regulatory and process science services were added to the transaction price, and the \$20.0 million in regulatory milestone achieved in March 2024 was added to the transaction price upon meeting the related milestone criteria.
+Upon the effective date of the A&R Commercialization Agreement, the \$20.0 million additional upfront payment received and estimated revenue for the development, safety, regulatory and process science services were added to the transaction price, and the \$20.0 million regulatory milestone achieved in March 2024 and the \$20.0 million regulatory milestone achieved in July 2024 were added to the transaction price upon meeting the related milestone criteria.
 The remaining potential regulatory and commercial milestone payments that we are eligible to receive were excluded from the transaction price, as the milestone amounts were fully constrained based on the probability of achievement or have not been earned.
 None of the future royalty and sales-based milestone payments were included in the transaction price, as the potential payments represent sales-based consideration.
-Any consideration associated with the Intermediate Inventory Obligation was excluded from the transaction price as the amount was fully constrained based on uncertainty surrounding available inventory on the Manufacturing Transition Date.
+Upon the effective date of the A&R Commercialization Agreement Amendment, the liabilities owed to the CMOs that were relieved by Pierre Fabre were added to the transaction price.